Mineral Makeup Is Best For Covering Redness On The Face

 Now if you have beige Olive skin in the deeper tones such as Viviana or Hannah then reach for either Jennifer or Fiorella depending on what you wish to cover.
 Bianca can also be used for this purpose on areas of the face that require additional softening and mild coverage if it is lighter than your Olive foundation shade.

 Jennifer is great for redness and undereye coverage and Fiorella is perfect for dark undereye circles, yet will still cover redness.
-Bianca is great as a very light beige Olive skin tone but we don't recommend it for for dark under eye circles since it can make them look more enhanced.
+Bianca is great as a very light beige Olive skin tone but we don't recommend it for for dark under eye circles, so reach for Jennifer instead, since Bianca can make them look more enhanced.

 Case In Point: Best coverage for redness is served by using Jennifer or Fiorella and then followed up with your regular shade of mineral foundation.
 It doesn't matter how dark your skin is, the two suggested shades can be adjusted with an overlay of the darker shade.